Constituency Structure over Eojeol in Korean Treebanks: Existing Korean constituency treebanks

 \section{Existing Korean constituency treebanks}

-Korean constituency treebanks share a fundamental representational assumption that distinguishes them from constituency resources for most other languages: eojeol serves as the primary orthographic and grammatical unit from which phrase structure is built.
-Because an eojeol transparently encodes a sequence of lexical and functional morphemes, the terminal layer of a Korean constituency tree does not correspond to an atomic word token, but rather to an internally structured bundle of morphemes annotated with part-of-speech information.
+Korean constituency treebanks differ from constituency resources for many other languages in that the relation between surface spacing units, morpheme sequences, and constituency terminals is not straightforward.
+In Korean, the eojeol provides the primary orthographic unit, and existing constituency treebanks generally refer to eojeol-level units at the terminal layer, either directly as terminals or indirectly through tokenized variants of the same surface unit.
+These terminals, however, are not simple word-level atoms.
+They usually encode an internal sequence of morphemes, each associated with a language-specific POS label.
+An eojeol terminal can therefore be understood as a compact representation of an expanded eojeol-internal subtree, whose children would be POS-labeled morpheme units.

-This property holds across all major Korean constituency treebanks, despite substantial differences in how internal morphology is exposed.
-In the Sejong and Penn Korean Treebanks, eojeol appears as the terminal unit, but each terminal implicitly represents an ordered sequence of morphemes and their POS tags.
-In the Kaist Treebank, functional morphemes such as suffixes are explicitly separated from the lexical stem, so that an eojeol may no longer correspond to a single terminal node.
-Even in this case, however, the internal structure of prefixes, roots, and compounds is still represented as a sequence of morphemes with associated POS tags, rather than collapsing into a single word-level terminal.
-As a result, the sequence of internal morphemes represents a canonical form that may diverge from the surface orthographic realization.
+The major Korean constituency treebanks differ in how this eojeol-internal information is exposed.
+In the Sejong and Penn Korean treebanks, the eojeol appears as the terminal unit, while the morpheme sequence and POS tags are encoded inside the terminal string.
+In the KAIST treebank, functional morphemes such as suffixes are explicitly separated from the lexical stem, so that an eojeol may no longer correspond to a single terminal node.
+Even in this case, however, the relevant unit remains eojeol-based in the sense that prefixes, roots, compounds, and functional morphemes are represented as parts of the same surface spacing unit.
+The sequence of internal morphemes may also represent a canonical morphological form that diverges from the surface orthographic realization.

-This design contrasts sharply with constituency treebanks for languages such as English \citep{marcus-etal-1993-building}, French \citep{abeille-clement-toussenel:2003}, or Chinese \citep{xue-etal-2005-ctb}, where terminal nodes correspond to surface words and their immediate parents are POS tags, with no further internal structure visible in the tree.
-As a result, Korean constituency trees encode morphological composition at the terminal layer in a way that directly interacts with phrase structure, rather than relegating morphology to a separate preprocessing step.
+This design contrasts with constituency treebanks for languages such as English \citep{marcus-etal-1993-building}, French \citep{abeille-clement-toussenel:2003}, or Chinese \citep{xue-etal-2005-ctb}, where terminal nodes generally correspond to surface words and their immediate parents are POS tags, with no comparable word-internal morphological structure visible in the constituency tree.
+Korean constituency trees therefore encode morphological composition at or near the terminal layer in a way that interacts with the representation of phrase structure, rather than relegating morphology entirely to a separate preprocessing step.